ekote/Build-Your-First-End-to-End-Lakehouse-Solution/start/start.md

 # Naming conventions

 > [!TIP]
-> Please review the naming conventions as that is crucial for all the exercises to run smoothly.
+> Please review the naming conventions as that is crucial for all the exercises to run smoothly. **No action needed, just review and ack the naming convention**.

 ## Workspace name
 Assign a name: `urban-innovation-deNNN`, where NNN represents the number assigned to you.
 For example, `urban-innovation-de001` (Estera’s workspace).